e1a3g3l7e/PhoneNumberGenerator/README.md

 ```
 Simple program that can generate random phone numbers with the choosen prefix.
-Update soon when i'll get some free time for coding.
+Code update soon when i'll get some free time for coding.
 ```